Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we empirically evaluate the effectiveness of \textsc{Psst} and highlight the importance of inference-aware prompt optimization (\textsc{Iapo}).
-Our evaluation has two primary objectives: \begin{itemize} \item To demonstrate that \textsc{Psst} and the Top-K Screening heuristic are highly effective at learning policy $\pi_T$. \item To show that \textsc{Iapo} improves the average cost-adjusted reward (ACR) compared to inference strategy agnostic optimization. \end{itemize}
+Our evaluation has two primary objectives: \begin{itemize} \item To demonstrate that \textsc{Psst} and the Top-$\boldsymbol{K}$ screening heuristic are highly effective at learning the policy $\pi_T$. \item To show that \textsc{Iapo} improves the average cost-adjusted reward (ACR) on test queries compared to inference strategy agnostic optimization. \end{itemize}

-\paragraph{Baselines.} We compare \textsc{Psst} and Top-K Screening with several baselines.
-We denote Top-K Screening with $K=1, K=4$,\text{and} $K=8$ as \textsc{Psst}$+K1$, \textsc{Psst}$+K4$, and \textsc{Psst}$+K8$ respectively.
-For these heuristics, we fix $\rho = 0.2$, which was found to perform best across all datasets.
+\paragraph{Baselines.} We compare \textsc{Psst} and Top-$\boldsymbol{K}$ screening with several baselines.
+We denote Top-$\boldsymbol{K}$ screening with $K\in\{1,4,8\}$ as \textsc{Psst}$+K1$, \textsc{Psst}$+K4$, and \textsc{Psst}$+K8$ respectively.
+For these heuristics, we fix $\rho = 0.2$, which was found to perform best across all datasets using a sweep over $\rho \in \{0.05, 0.1, 0.2, 0.3, 0.4\}$.
 Full \textsc{Psst} is parameter-free and does not require any tuning.
 In our first set of experiments, we compare our proposed methods against several standard exploration strategies: \begin{itemize} \item \textbf{Uniform:} Uniformly explores all arms in one batch and selects the best arm at the end. \item \textbf{$\boldsymbol{\epsilon}$-greedy:} Samples a random context at each step and selects the best arm with probability $1 - \epsilon$.
 We set $\epsilon = 0.15$, which yielded the best performance across datasets. \item \textbf{Softmax:} Samples arms according to a softmax distribution over estimated $Q$ values. \item \textbf{UCB:} At each turn, selects the arm with the highest optimistic $Q$ estimate.
-The exploration constant $0.1$ after tuning. \end{itemize}
+The exploration constant is $0.1$ after tuning. \end{itemize}

 Note that all baseline methods share information across contexts and inference scales; however, none of them are designed to exploit \textsc{Iapo} structure, i.e., they are structure-agnostic.

 In the second set of experiments, we consider the well-known contextual variant of TRIPLE-SH~\cite{shi2024efficient} method, which optimizes prompt selection as a pure best-arm identification (BAI) problem.
 However, it does not optimize the inference scale.
 Therefore, we include two variants: \begin{itemize} \item \textbf{TRIPLE (N = 1):} Only performs prompt optimization with single-sample inference. \item \textbf{TRIPLE (N = Random):} Optimizes the prompts while randomly assigning $N$ for each query. \end{itemize}